ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 The expression fulfill the syntax of a local function thus also derivative can be evaluated.

-In the function `evaluateDerivativeOfExpression` the derivative order that the user wants is encoded in the template argument `DerivativeOrder`.
+In the function `evaluateDerivativeOfExpression` the derivative order, that the user wants is encoded in the template argument `DerivativeOrder`.
-Additionally, the derivative types can also accessed using the booleans
+Additionally, the derivative types can also be accessed using the static booleans

 ```cpp
     static constexpr bool hasTwoCoeff;